sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 - Which sub-categories are generating losses
 - How sales and profits change throughout the year

-The insights from this analysis can help the company improve pricing strategies, optimize inventory planning, and focus on profitable product segments.
+The insights from this analysis can help the company improve pricing strategies, optimize inventory planning, and focus on profitable segments and sub-categories.

 ---